-Ultimate is a gaming paradox.
-The controls are straightforward enough that a beginner like me could pick up a controller and be immediately entertained by jabbing, kicking, and grabbing opponents during Ultimate’s rapid, energic gameplay.
-But conversely, experienced competitors and intelligent CPUs are itching to perfect shield, air dodge, and utilize dash or special attacks to turn their game of checkers into chess.
-Throw in random item drops and dynamic stages and anything can ensue in a Smash fight.
+Simply put, “Ultimate” is a gaming paradox.
+The controls are straightforward enough that a beginner could pick up a controller and be immediately entertained by jabbing, kicking and grabbing opponents during its rapid, energic gameplay.
+But conversely, experienced competitors and intelligent CPUs are itching to air dodge, utilize dash and special attacks to turn their game of checkers into chess.
+Throw in random item drops and dynamic stages and anything can ensue in an “Ultimate” fight.

 The flexible philosophy applies to the roster as well.
-Comprised of every character from Smash’s history, the diverse cast features play styles for everyone.
-For many matches, my cursor-hand hovered over the wonderful Yoshi, who morphed into an adorable egg and produced wanton mayhem by steamrolling over his unfortunate foes.
-Pikachu also delighted me as he dazzled the battlefield with his devastating electricity-based attacks.
-From the 11 new additions, Splatoon’s Inking was a blast to play, and quite literally since her abilities sprayed damage-multiplying paint everywhere, giving an advantage to any Smasher who uses her.
+Comprised of every character from franchise history, the diverse cast features play styles for everyone.
+For several personal matches, the wonderful Yoshi was a popular pick, a dinosaur who morphs into an adorable egg and produces wanton mayhem by steamrolling over his unfortunate foes.
+Pikachu was also delightful as he dazzled the battlefield with his devastating electricity-based attacks.
+From the 11 new additions, Inking from “Splatoon” was a blast to play, and quite literally since her abilities sprayed damage-multiplying paint everywhere, giving an advantage to any smasher who uses her.

-With a giant cast and chaotic fights, it can be overwhelming for some players.
+With a giant cast and chaotic fights, “Ultimate” can be overwhelming for some players.
 Luckily there are numerous tools to hone their craft.
-The vanilla Smash Mode allows you to practice against up to 7 fighters with a deep selection of changeable preferences while Squad Strike serves as a thrilling 3-vs-3 or 5-vs-5 tag-team match.
-Classic Mode embarks you on a mini-adventure comprised of six fights-in-a-row before challenging a final boss, with each fighter having a unique gauntlet.
-Smashers up to the test can jump into Online Mode, which matches you with competitors based on your preferences and skill.
-Ultimate’s many modes keep the experience from going stale despite being solely centered around fighting.
+The vanilla Smash Mode allows practice against up to seven fighters with a deep selection of changeable preferences while Squad Strike serves as a thrilling 3-vs-3 or 5-vs-5 tag-team match.
+Classic Mode embarks players on a mini-adventure comprised of six fights-in-a-row before challenging a final boss, with each fighter having a unique gauntlet.
+Smashers up to the test can jump into Online Mode, which matches players with competitors based on preferences and skill.
+The many modes of “Ultimate” keep the experience from going stale despite being solely centered around fighting.

-In addition to these features is Ultimate’s relationship with the Switch.
-Several minutes per fight means Ultimate is perfect for taking advantage of the Switch’s portability with sessions on-the-go.
+In addition to these features is the game’s relationship with the Switch.
+Several minutes per fight means “Ultimate” is perfect for taking advantage of the console’s portability with sessions on-the-go.
 And like fellow Switch titles, single joy-cons can be used as controllers.
-While not ideal, it still provides adequate input for all of Smash’s controls.
-Parties looking for more comfortable Smash sessions can sync up their Switch Pro or old-school GameCube controllers, ensuring Ultimate is controlled the way you want.
+While not ideal, it still provides adequate input for all of the controls.
+Parties looking for more comfortable gaming sessions can sync up their Switch Pro or old-school GameCube controllers, guaranteeing “Ultimate” is controlled the preferred way for each player.

-After spending enough time with Ultimate, it is apparent that a simple approach was taken when developing this highly anticipated sequel: give the fans what they want.
-It’s a decision that paid off beautifully since Ultimate is an excellent celebration of its past and other series by including an abundance of everything.
+After spending enough time with “Ultimate,” it’s apparent a simple approach was taken in development: give the fans what they want.
+It’s a decision that paid off beautifully since “Ultimate” is an excellent celebration of gaming history by including an abundance of everything.
 And while that path produced a grindy campaign, World of Light is only one way to experience the game.
-Ambitious director Sakurai offers better alternatives through diverse content, heavy customization, and entertaining gameplay.
-With that much possibility in Super Smash Bros.
-Ultimate, topping it will be difficult.
+Ambitious director Sakurai offers better alternatives through diverse content, heavy customization and entertaining gameplay.
+With that much possibility in “Ultimate,” topping it will be difficult.